DianaDedinoiu/JuniperHomework/README.md

 # JuniperHomework

 This is a simple client-server application with Docker.
+It supports multiple connections between the client and the server and it sends string messages between them using send(), respectively recv() API calls.

 Please run the below commands in the terminal: git clone https://github.com/DianaDedinoiu/JuniperHomework.git